The Best Islands In Hawaii

 5. Oahu – “The Gathering Place”

-Oahu is the main international gateway to the Hawaiian Islands and is often overlooked by visitors in transit to the more “rugged” gems of the island chain.
-Home to Honolulu – the state’s capital and only proper city – Oahu is way more than just the “concrete jungle” of high rises on Waikiki Beach.
-With volcanic craters dotting the coastline, magnificent beaches, and the signature eroded peaks of the Pali Coast – Oahu may possibly be the most beautiful island in Hawaii if it weren’t for its exploding population, which accounts for roughly 70% of the state’s total.
+Oahu is Hawaii’s main international gateway, often overlooked by visitors in transit to the archipelago’s more “rugged” gems.
+Home to Honolulu, the state’s capital and only proper city, Oahu is more than just Waikiki’s “concrete jungle”.
+With volcanic craters dotting the coastline, magnificent beaches, and the eroded peaks of the Pali Coast – Oahu might be the most beautiful island in Hawaii if it weren’t for its exploding population.

-The main Hawaiian island offers visitors a choice to either stay in swanky and busy Honolulu – with all the benefits of a proper American city, including bad traffic – or to stay out of town and experience the island’s “country charm”.
-Oahu is famous for its surf beaches and city life, but the ultimate fun revolves around combining hiking and beach time together with road tripping along the south and windward (east) coasts.
-Do not miss the hike to the summit of the Diamond Head Crater – where you’ll be treated to panoramic views of Waikiki Beach and the south coast, and snorkeling at Hanauma Bay – a magical bay that is wrapped by towering cliffs and blessed with a rare coral reef that is hard to come by in Hawaii.
+Hawaii’s main island offers visitors a choice.
+Stay in swanky and busy Honolulu with the benefits of a proper city, or out of town to experience the island’s “country charm”.
+Oahu is famous for its surf beaches and city life.
+However, the ultimate fun combines hiking and beach time with road-tripping along the south and windward (east) coasts.
+Do not miss the hike to the summit of the Diamond Head Crater and snorkeling at Hanauma Bay.

 Great for: shopping, museums, road trips, beaches, surfing, hiking, family holiday